lenkiefer/lenkiefer.github.com/_posts/2016-06-26-week-in-review.md

 ![plot of chunk rate-spread2](/img/Rfig/rate-spread2-1.svg)

-While risks may be elevated, it might be helpful to compare to the 2006-2008 period when spreads were considerably wider:
+While risks may be elevated, it might be helpful to compare to 2008 when spreads were considerably wider:

 ![plot of chunk rate-spread3](/img/Rfig/rate-spread3-1.svg)